 Items are available on a 'first come, first served' basis.
 As the content increases, we will monitor readers' satisfaction with the electronic legal deposit service.

 How many articles can I access in a day?

 There is no limit to the number of electronic items that can be accessed in a day.

 How can I access the harvested websites?

-We will begin harvesting the entire UK web domain from 6 April.
-Harvesting and processing the whole UK domain will take many months, but content from initial harvesting is expected to be available by August.
-As with other e-legal deposit material, this content will only be accessible from legal deposit libraries' reading rooms via a secure web archive portal.
+Harvesting and processing the whole UK domain can take many months.
+As with other e-legal deposit material, this content is only accessible from legal deposit libraries' reading rooms via a secure web archive portal.